haibo-zhu1/haibo-zhu1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. candidate in Management Science at the Darla Moore School of Business, University of South Carolina.
+I am expected to be on the academic job market in Fall 2027.
 My research focuses on operations management in developing economies and rental housing markets, with a primary emphasis on empirical research.
 Broadly, I am interested in how operational decisions, market design, and technology adoption shape economic and social outcomes.

 In developing economies, I study business models and operational strategies that improve access to essential services, including energy and digital technologies.
 My current work examines pay-as-you-go financing, technology adoption, and the design of operational interventions that promote sustainable development.

 In rental housing markets, I investigate pricing dynamics, market behavior, and the broader economic and social impacts of both long-term and short-term rental platforms.
 My research explores how disruptions, platform technologies, and changing demand conditions influence market outcomes and community welfare.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).